KIDA-BfR/GenEval/README.md

 ## Main goal
 ---
 The idea behind the creation of such library is to be able to validate the data extraction performance of an LLM - or any other data extraction tool.
-For now, six different data types can be analysed.
+For now, nine different data types can be analysed.
 They are listed under **As an input**.
 More processing methods can/ will be added.

 To use this library, you will produce a ground truth table - in which you read and copied at least one PDF file content of interest.